Philosophy of the Journal

 Journal Disclaimer

 The views, opinions, findings, conclusions, or recommendations expressed in a published manuscript appearing in the American Journal of Health Behavior are strictly those of the author(s).
-They do not necessarily represent or reflect the views of PNG Publications.
-PNG Publications takes no responsibility for any content errors or omissions in the published manuscript.
+They do not necessarily represent or reflect the views of PNG Publications and Scientific Research Limited .
+PNG Publications and Scientific Research Limited takes no responsibility for any content errors or omissions in the published manuscript.
 Author(s) are responsible for reviewing and approving the final manuscript proof prior to its publication.

 Subscribe Now